VishJyoti/simonGame/README.md

 # simonGame
-his a mind game - form
+this a mind game - greenLight
 This a mind game - button